 All advisory opinions issued pursuant to the provisions of this subsection (7) shall be made public and shall be issued within ninety (90) days of written request.
 The request for an advisory opinion shall be confidential as to the identity of the individual making the request.
-The Ethics Commission shall, so far as practicable and before making public, an advisory opinion issued under the provisions of on this subsection (7), make such deletions and changes thereto as may be necessary to ensure the anonymity of the public official and any other person named in the opinion.
+The Ethics Commission shall, so far as practicable and before making public, an advisory opinion issued under the provisions of on this subsection (7), make such deletions and

-Appendix B: Mississippi Campaign Finance Statutes for Judicial Candidates
+Appendix B: Mississippi Judicial Campaign Finance Statutes